 - The largest mall in Hong Kong, Harbour City has both luxury designer labels like Prada, Chanel to high street labels like Zara, GAP etc.

 - Visit the Granville Road to catch a glimpse of the upcoming local designer stores.

-- K11 is a mall cum art gallery that sells fancy electronic and household items, iSquare Mall has more than 15 watch and jewellery stores and The One is the tallest retail complex in the city and houses famous Japanese brands along with jewellery and lifestyle goods.
+- K11 is a mall cum art gallery that sells fancy electronic and household items, iSquare Mall has more than 15 watch and jewelry stores and The One is the tallest retail complex in the city and houses famous Japanese brands along with jewelry and lifestyle goods.

-Mongkok is one of the busiest and most crowded parts of the city, mainly due to the presence of large number of markets.
-Every narrow street has vendors selling items that are specific to that particular lane like sneakers, flowers, birds, goldfish and so on (read more about street markets here).
-Walk through the conventional Asian street stalls to experience the joys of bargain shopping and also get a closet makeover for lesser price.
+Mongkok is one of the busiest and most crowded parts of the city, mainly due to the presence of a large number of markets.
+Every narrow street has vendors selling items that are specific to that particular lane like sneakers, flowers, birds, goldfish and so on.
+Walk through the conventional Asian street stalls to experience the joys of bargain shopping and also get a closet makeover for a lesser price.